Frequently Asked Questions

 Yes.
 The Ombudsman can make binding decisions including: requiring landlords to carry out specific repairs or take specific action; requiring landlords to change their conduct going forward; and ordering the payment of financial compensation to tenants for distress, inconvenience and financial loss caused by the landlord's failure.
 Landlords who refuse to comply with an Ombudsman decision face further financial penalties and enforcement action.

-Tenants in England gain a comprehensive new set of rights including: genuine security of tenure with no more Section 21 evictions; a periodic tenancy with no artificial end date; the right to challenge rent increases at the Tribunal; a statutory right to request a pet; protection from 'No DSS' and family status discrimination; free access to the Ombudsman; the ability to verify their landlord's registration on the Property Portal; and stronger repair rights under Awaab's Law and the Decent Homes Standard.
+Tenants in England gain a comprehensive new set of rights including: genuine security of tenure with no more Section 21 evictions; a periodic tenancy with no artificial end date; the right to challenge rent increases at the Tribunal; a statutory right to request a pet; protection from 'No DSS' and family status discrimination; free access to the Ombudsman; the ability to verify their landlord's registration on the Property Portal; and stronger repair rights (including Awaab's Law and the Decent Homes Standard, both coming for PRS — commencement TBC, likely 2027+).

 No. It is now explicitly unlawful to refuse to rent to a prospective tenant solely because they receive housing benefit, Universal Credit, or other state benefits.
 The 'No DSS' practice is banned.
 This applies from the point of advertising — you cannot market a property with conditions such as 'Working tenants only', 'No housing benefit' or 'No Universal Credit'.
 Letting agents are also directly liable for applying such policies on behalf of a landlord.